ash-jc-allen/favicon-fetcher/README.md

 ## Overview

-A Laravel package that can be used for adding fetching favicons from websites.
+A Laravel package that can be used for fetching favicons from websites.

 ## Installation